daryllxd/lifelong-learning/programming/javascript/javascript-and-node-fundamentals.md

 Loose typing: String, Number (integer/real), Boolean, Undefined, Null.

-## Prototypal Nature

-No classes in JS because objects inherit directly from other objects which is called prototypal inheritance.
+Prototypal nature: No classes in JS because objects inherit directly from other objects which is called prototypal inheritance.

+`this` mutates and changes a lot, especially in jQuery, so reassign to a locally scoped variable before attempting to use `this` inside of a closure.

+# Coffeescript Fundamentals

+In JS classes are absent at all.
+We use prototypes instead.
+CS introduces the `class` keyword.